petiay/measure_extinction/docs/code_capabilities.rst

 =================

 The code is built around two classes.
-StarData is for photometry and spectrosocpy of a single star.
+StarData is for photometry and spectroscopy of a single star.
 ExtData is for calculating and storing the extinction curve for a single sightline.